Dry Hair Problems?

 Using heating tools

 Too much heat can dry out the hair and maybe even cause the hair to melt depending on the brand of hair that you use.
-If you are not sure whether or not you can use heating tools, your best option is to stay away from them altogether to avoid damaging your hair.
+If you are not sure whether or not you can use heating tools, your best option is to stay away from them all together to avoid damaging your hair.

 However, if you need to know, you want to take a very tiny section of hair and use the heating tool to see the effect it has.